shrub719/opportunity-notifier/README.md

 ## Usage

-Run periodically, allowing it to check for new updates.
+Run periodically (e.g. cron, systemd timer), allowing it to check for new updates.

-The program stores a log of past events in `events.json`.